aredn/documentation/arednGettingStarted/node_status.rst

 Local Devices
   This section displays any devices that are directly connected to your node.
 This includes devices that are connected to your node's :abbr:`LAN (Local Area Network)` via Ethernet cable (such as :abbr:`VoIP (Voice over IP)` phones, IP cameras, or service computers).
 Be aware that DHCP devices with *Do Not Propagate* checked will not be displayed.

+Local Nodes
+  This section displays any local :abbr:`DtD (Device to Device)` nodes that are directly connected to your node, typically via Ethernet cable.
+If you hover the cursor over the node name, a popup will appear showing the relative link quality of the connection to that node.
+Clicking the node name will navigate to that node's status page.
+For *Local Nodes* the snr, nsnr, mbps, and distance columns will always be blank.

   .. admonition:: Basic Link Quality Metrics

     Several link quality statistics can be displayed for different types of connections that are mentioned below.
 Before introducing those link types, here is a brief explanation of the link quality metrics that may be displayed.